-Virtual adaptations of the Morris water maze have examined sex differences in cue use by humans during navigation in small scale spaces (on average around 35 m).
+Virtual adaptations of the Morris water maze have examined sex differences in cue use by humans during navigation in small-scale spaces (on average around 35 m).
 Generally the results replicate the rodent work, with males showing greater navigational ability when presented with distal cues alone, compared to females, and a smaller or no sex difference given the presence of proximal cues (e.g., Astur et al., 1998; Chai & Jacobs, 2009; Sandstrom, Kaufman, & Huettel, 1998).
-However, little is known about how distal and proximal cues are used in larger scales than those used by traditional virtual Morris water mazes, an important question given that larger scales more closely approximate natural human navigation (Learmonth, Newcombe, Sheridan, & Jones, 2008).
-For example, the U.S. Department of Transportation reported that average 21-35-year-olds travel 37.7 miles per day, with average trip length at 9.7 miles (Santos et al., 2011) and there is evidence that males travel more than females both in the
+However, little is known about how distal and proximal cues are used in larger scales compared with those used by traditional virtual Morris water mazes, an important question given that larger scales more closely approximate natural human navigation (Learmonth, Newcombe, Sheridan, & Jones, 2008).
+For example, the US Department of Transportation reported that average 21- to 35-year-olds travel 37.7 miles per day, with average trip length at 9.7 miles (Santos et al., 2011) and there is evidence that males travel more than females both in the USA (Santos et al., 2011) and crossculturally (e.g., Cashdan & Gaulin, 2016; MacDonald & Hewlett, 1999).
+Individual differences in egocentric and allocentric strategies are commonly used to explain the sex differences found in the Morris water maze.
+Generally, males more often use allocentric or orientation strategies, encoding the relative organization, directions, distances, and distributions of geographic landmarks (both proximal and distal) in a cognitive map (Livingstone-Lee et al., 2011).
+In contrast, females more often use egocentric or route-based strategies, organizing the relative geography in relation to their current location, and thus may rely more on proximal cues (e.g., Choi,